AGlover5/AGlover5.github.io/projects/water-channel.md

 </div>
 <br>

-- Mean CL values show increase due to corrugation for the smooth airfoil.
+- Mean CL values show an increase with the intermediate corrugation for the smooth airfoil at the small, positive angles-of-attack.
 - System noise dominated with heavy uncertainty despite maximimal priority on increasing number of tests to minimize strain guage uncertainty for each airofoil and angle combination.
 - High sensitivity to flow speed variations due to motor power fluctuations and water channel geometry.
-- A prominant Vortex was generated in the predicted cavity.
+- A prominant Vortex was generated in the predicted cavity in the flow visualization shown, more can be seen in the final report below.

 ---